A major part of my investment strategy is dividend investing. I need to warn you though the approach is boring.

 - I only buy companies that pay dividends.

-- I have a bias to owning companies that have a long history of increasing their dividends over decades.
+- I have a bias to owning companies that have a long history of increasing their dividends over decades or generations.

 - I reinvest the dividends paid for many of our holdings.

 - I try to avoid selling any company regardless how far the stock price falls.
-If anything, I buy more when prices tank.
+If anything, I buy more company stock when prices tank.

 What do I own?